Russia travel advice

 Exit visa: required

-You must be submitted your visa request online to the Embassy of the Russian Federation.
+You must submit your visa request online to the Embassy of the Russian Federation in Canada.

 Tourist visa

-You need a tourist visa if you are staying at a hotel or other commercial establishment.
+You need a tourist visa if you are staying at a hotel or other rented accommodations.
 Ensure that the hotel registers your visa when you check in.

-It is best if you book your travel through a travel agency, which will submit a tourist visa application on your behalf.
-Canadian travel agents work with Russian travel agencies or companies, which act as sponsors for tourist visas.
+You should book your travel through a travel agency, which will submit a tourist visa application on your behalf.
+Certain Canadian travel agencies work with Russian travel agencies or companies that act as sponsors for tourist visas.

 In cases of expired tourist visas or lost or stolen Canadian passports, only the visa-sponsoring travel agency is authorized to apply for a new tourist visa on your behalf.
 Extensions are not issued.
 Holders of expired visas face heavy fines or detention upon departure.